Quinz7339/CIPM/README.md

 ~~- manager.py --> fetch favicon based on entered domain~~ (scrapped)
 - manager.py --> Edit Credential and be reflected in table ~~- manager.py(Add/Edit) - random password generator ~~
-- manager.py(Edit) -if any fields are changed upon clicking "Confirm", update the dictionary, update date modified
-- manager.py(Edit) -if nothing is changed, set the "Confirm" button to be disabled
+~~- manager.py(Edit) -if any fields are changed upon clicking "Confirm", update the dictionary, update date modified~~ ~~- manager.py(Edit) -if nothing is changed, set the "Confirm" button to be disabled~~
 - manager.py(Setting) - create UI
 - manager.py(Setting) - allow default length of generated password (use slider) --> self.password_length
 - reflect changes correctly on the local database file